felixozcoz/Rob-tica/README.md

 Yo Mister White, what are we doing here?

-Robotics Jesse, we need to cock
+Robotics Jesse, we need to cook

 Yo bitch, science!